department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 ### Is a family member buried in a private cemetery eligible for memorial items?

-No, a family member buried in a private cemetery isn't eligible for VA memorial items.
+No. A family member buried in a private cemetery isn't eligible for VA memorial items.
 Only an eligible Veteran can receive a headstone, marker or medallion for burial in a private cemetery. <br>

-Additionally, we can't pay to have a family member's date of birth or death inscribed on the Veteran's headstone or marker if the Veteran is buried at a private cemetery.
+Additionally, if a Veteran is buried at a private cemetery, we can't pay to have a family member's date of birth or death inscribed on their headstone or marker.

 ## Costs